xsmh/duoqin-doov-hacking/README.md

 3. Erase user data if you are upgrading from the stock ROM.
 Updating DumberOS doesn’t require this step.
 Run the following commands.
 `fastboot erase userdata`
 `fastboot erase metadata`
 4. Download the appropriate *.img.gz from the [latest build of DumberOS](https://github.com/miki151/dumbdroid_build/releases/latest) onto the Linux ISO or the 2nd USB drive.
 Choose between G-apps and Vanilla (Micro-g).
-For the F21 pro use the "30" version, for all other phones use "31".
+For the F21 pro use version **30**.
+For all other phones use **31**.
 5. After the download has finished, extract (unzip) the file by right clicking on it and then clicking `Extract here`.
 Do **NOT** simply rename it to .img from .img.gz.
 6. Run this command from fastboot**D**
 `fastboot flash system "Downloads/???.img"` but replace `???` with the actual filename and wait for it to finish. **Note:** The `"Downloads/???.img"` path assumes you extracted the DumberOS image inside the Downloads folder of the live Linux image.